joeyaj1302/hello-world/README.md

 # hello-world
-The c language repo which i will use to save my codes online.
+The c and c++ language repo which i will use to save my codes online.